brunny-eth/brunny-eth/README.md

 I'm a technologist on a lifelong learning journey.
 I've been working on startups for the better part of the last decade as a do-it-all generalist, and I'm learning how to tinker on software projects to sharpen my technical skillset.

 I'm the Chief Operating Officer of [Pluto](https://pluto.xyz/), where we're building applied cryptography tooling for application developers.
-I also occassionally write long-form posts on my [blog](https://mirror.xyz/brunny.eth) (highlights of my writing below).
+I also occassionally write long-form posts on my [blog](https://mirror.xyz/brunny.eth) (some of my personal favorites below).

 Previously, I studied finance and economics at the University of Florida and received an MBA from the University of Pennsylvania's Wharton School.
 These days, I've curated a personal curriculum focused on a weird mix of basic computer science, cryptography, and a bunch of other unrelated topics I find interesting, like longevity, space exploration, and finance.